pobertraterson/meConverter/README.md

 There will be some example files added.

 This project is still in development and is not finished.
 Issues and unexpected behaviour ahead.

+# Building
+To build, you will need to download [Maven](https://maven.apache.org/).
+Read the documentation on how to build using Maven.

+Made with love by the team (Medium Effort Solutions)